Nonparametric Uniform Inference in Binary Classification and Policy Values: Introduction

-In the context of treatment assignment, several plug-in approaches to inference exist, leveraging nonparametric nuisance parameters, such as the conditional average treatment effects, that are directly estimable. \citet{bhattacharya2012inferring} construct confidence intervals for the optimal welfare under budget constraints. \citet{armstrong2023inference} develop inference methods for decision boundaries. \citet{park2025debiased} derives asymptotic normality by smoothing the indicator function \textit{\`a la} \citet{horowitz1992smoothed}.
-In contrast, our approach is aligned with empirical welfare maximization as a special case of cost-sensitive binary classification, and is therefore complementary to these plug-in methods.\footnote{See \citet[][Section 2.3]{hirano2020asymptotic} for details about the conceptual distinction between the plug-in approach and the empirical welfare maximization approach in statistical decisions.} Furthermore, our general binary classification framework extends beyond treatment assignment settings to encompass maximum score and utility maximization frameworks.
+In the context of treatment assignment, several plug-in approaches to inference exist, leveraging nonparametric nuisance parameters, such as the conditional average treatment effects, that are directly estimable \citep[e.g.,][]{bhattacharya2012inferring,armstrong2023inference,park2025debiased,chen2025inference}.
+In contrast, our approach is aligned with empirical welfare maximization as a special case of cost-sensitive binary classification, and is therefore complementary to these plug-in methods.\footnote{See \citet[][Section 2.3]{hirano2020asymptotic} for details about the conceptual distinction between the plug-in approach and the empirical welfare maximization approach in statistical decisions.
+Our approach is also conceptually different from \cite{xu2025asymptotic}, who analyzes the optimal point decision from a continuum of alternatives in limit experiments.} Furthermore, our general binary classification framework extends beyond treatment assignment settings to encompass maximum score and utility maximization frameworks.

 Finally, it is worth noting several related results from the statistics and biostatistics literature. \citet{luedtke2016statistical} develop root-$n$ rate confidence intervals for the optimal welfare even when the parameter is not pathwise differentiable. \citet{wu2021resampling} propose a smoothing-based procedure for model-free inference on the optimal treatment. \citet{liang2022estimation} employ surrogate convex losses to conduct inference on low-dimensional parameters. \citet{wu2023model} develop a uniform inference method by quantifying the unknown link function, thereby enabling flexible modeling of interactions between treatment and covariates.
-The present paper, which adopts a surrogate-based approach to uniform inference for nonparametric policies, complements specific aspects of each of these contributions.
+The present paper, which adopts a surrogate-loss approach to uniform inference for nonparametric policies, complements specific aspects of each of these contributions.